busstoptaktik/geodesy/comments/000-comment.md

 let utm32 = ctx.operation("utm: {zone: 32}").unwrap();
 ```

 At comment `[2]`, we use the `operation` method of the `Context` to instantiate an `Operator` (closely corresponding to the `PJ` object in PROJ).
-The parametrisation of the operator, i.e. the text `utm: {zone: 32}` is expressed in [YAML](https://en.wikipedia.org/wiki/YAML) using parameter naming conventions close to those used in PROJ, where the same operator would be described as `proj=utm zone=32`
+The parametrisation of the operator, i.e. the text `utm: {zone: 32}` is expressed in [YAML](https://en.wikipedia.org/wiki/YAML) using parameter naming conventions closely corresponding to those used in PROJ, where the same operator would be described as `proj=utm zone=32`
 (see also `[ellps implied]` in the Notes section).

-So essentially, PROJ and RG uses identical operator parametrisations, but RG, being 40 years younger than PROJ, is able to leverage YAML, an already 20 years old, JSON compatible, generic data representation format.
+So essentially, PROJ and RG uses identical operator parametrisations, but RG, being 40 years younger than PROJ, is able to leverage YAML, an already 20 years old generic, JSON compatible, data representation format.
 PROJ, on the other hand, was born 20 years prior to YAML, and had to implement its own domain specific format.

 Note, however, that contrary to PROJ, when we instantiate an operator in RG, we do not actually get an `Operator` object back, but just a handle to an `Operator`, living its entire life embedded inside the `Context`.
 And while the `Context` is mutable, the `Operator`, once created, is *immutable*.

 This makes `Operator`s thread-sharable, so the `Context` will eventually (although still not implemented), be able to automatically parallelize large transformation jobs, eliminating some of the need for separate thread handling at the application program level.

+Note, by the way, that the method for instantiating an `Operator` is called `Context::opera`**`tion`**`(...)`, not `Context::opera`**`tor`**`(...)`: Conceptually, an **operation** is an *instantiation of an operator*, i.e. an operator with parameters fixed, and ready for work.
+An **operator** on the other hand, is formally a datatype, i.e. just a description of a memory layout of the parameters.

+Hence, the `operation(...)` method returns a handle to an **operation**, which can be used to **operate** on a set of **operands**.
+It's op...s all the way down!

 ---